 We produced a document for FDF members that sets out key provisions in this agreement.

-Status: The UK signed an agreement to join the Comprehensive and Progressive Agreement for Trans-Pacific partnership (CPTPP) on 16 July 2023.
+Status: The UK has now joined the Comprehensive and Progressive Agreement for Trans-Pacific partnership (CPTPP) on 15 December 2024.

-Seven members of CPTPP have now ratified UK accession (Malaysia, Chile, Japan, New Zealand, Peru, Singapore, and Vietnam).
-As of December, the UK will be able to trade with these markets under CPTPP.
-The UK will not be able to trade under CPTPP to countries who have not yet ratified the UK accession until 60 days after they ratify.
+Nine members of CPTPP have now ratified UK accession (Malaysia, Chile, Japan, New Zealand, Peru, Singapore, Australia, Brunei and Vietnam).
+The UK will not be able to trade under CPTPP to countries who have not yet ratified the UK accession until 60 days after they ratify (Mexico and Canada).

 FDF member guidance